-Like most antique philosophers, Seneca (4 BC-65 AD) used grandiloquent terms to spice up his writings.
+Like most ancient philosophers, Seneca used grandiloquent terms to spice up his writings.
 For instance, he employed the words “cosmos” and “natural order” to designate rather mundane events.
 Similarly, he used the word “logos” to mean “destiny.”

-In his essay “On the happy life,” Seneca outlines his recipe for happiness.
-Like it was customary in ancient times, Seneca wrote the text as a dialogue between friends.
+In his treatise “On the Happy Life,” Seneca outlines his recipe for happiness.
+As it was customary in ancient times, the treatise was addressed to a third person.

-Plato and Seneca had established lower demands for their “dialogues.”
-It never crossed their minds that the public might rate their characters as artificial, and their speech as construed.
+Plato did not bother to render his “dialogues” spontaneous and vivid.
+It never crossed his mind that readers might rate his characters as artificial and their speech as construed.

-In fact, Plato and Seneca regarded artificiality and craftiness in literature as laudable.
-The objective of their “dialogues” was to get a philosophical message across.
-They did not consider it relevant to create compelling characters and make their speech realistic.
+In fact, Plato had regarded artificiality and craftiness in literature as laudable.
+The objective of his “dialogues” was to get philosophical ideas across.
+He did not consider it relevant to create compelling characters and make their speech realistic.

 Seneca’s dialogue “On the happy life”